ucsc/site-status/fire/give-help.md

 ---
-title: "How to help"
+title: "How to give help"
 layout: page
 sidebar: sidebars/2020-fire.html
-description: "How to help UCSC students and employees affected by the CZU Lightning Complex fire"
+description: "How to support UCSC students and employees affected by the CZU Lightning Complex fire"
 ---

 <section class="tachyons">